-GARVEEs may be issued by a State or a political subdivision of a State, such as a city, county, or public authority (23 U.S.C.
+GARVEEs may be issued by any Federal-aid recipient, including a State or a political subdivision of a State, such as a city, county, or public authority (23 U.S.C.
 122(a)).

-If a State Infrastructure Bank (SIB) is serving as the issuer of GARVEE bonds, the reimbursement of debt service costs with Federal-aid funds will not be treated as SIB capitalization grants.
+If a State Infrastructure Bank (SIB) is serving as the issuer of GARVEE bonds for purposes of capitalization, the reimbursement of debt service costs with Federal-aid funds will not be treated as SIB capitalization grants.
 The SIB capitalization grants refer to the Federal and State funds used to establish the SIB.